ICanBoogie/Operation/README.md

 ## Dispatcher

 The package provides an HTTP dispatcher to dispatch operations.
 It should be placed at the top of the dispatcher chain, before any routing.
-The dispatcher tries to create an Operation instance from the specified Request, and returns immediatly if it fails.
+The dispatcher tries to create an `Operation` instance from the specified request, and returns immediatly if it fails.